Similarities in the Initiation of Upward Positive and Downward Negative Lightning Flashes: Results

-Notably, we observed time-dependent characteristics in the bipolar pulse trains, with increased peak currents ($\rho = 0.71$, $r_s = 0.80$, $\tau = 0.58$) and decreased maximum E-field derivatives ($\rho = -0.75$, $r_s = -0.69$, $\tau = -0.49$) as the flash progressed,\footnote{$\rho$, $r_s$ and $\tau$ represent the Pearson, Spearman and Kendall correlation coefficients, respectively.} as shown in Figure~\ref{fig:bppt} and Table~\ref{tab:UP2pulses} ($t_{SL}$ represents the time from initiation of the stepped leader, i.e., the onset of the ICC).
+Notably, we observed time-dependent characteristics in the bipolar pulse trains, with increased peak currents ($\rho = 0.71$, $r_s = 0.80$, $\tau = 0.58$) and decreased maximum E-field derivatives ($\rho = -0.75$, $r_s = -0.69$, $\tau = -0.49$) as the flash progressed,\footnote{$\rho$, $r_s$ and $\tau$ represent the Pearson, Spearman and Kendall correlation coefficients, respectively, calculated from the aforementioned sample size of $n=65$.} as shown in Figure~\ref{fig:bppt} and Table~\ref{tab:UP2pulses} ($t_{SL}$ represents the time from initiation of the stepped leader, i.e., the onset of the ICC).
 In the last two columns we can see how the step length $l_S$ (and its vertical component $\Delta z$) also grow larger.
-The peak amplitude A$_E$ of Category \textbf{B} electric field pulses also appears to increase as a function of time, though a larger dataset is needed to confirm this last, moderately non-linear, relationship ($\rho = 0.26$, $r_s = 0.46$, $\tau = 0.31$).
-We also found significant correlations between various Category A pulse parameters, including linear relationships between the temporal widths of the initial and second half-cycles ($\rho = 0.79$, $r_s = 0.61$, $\tau = 0.40$) and between their peak amplitudes ($\rho = 0.83$, $r_s = 0.78$, $\tau = 0.60$).
+We also found significant correlations between various Category A pulse parameters, including linear relationships between the temporal widths of the initial and second half-cycles ($\rho = 0.79$, $r_s = 0.61$, $\tau = 0.40$) and between their peak amplitudes ($\rho = 0.83$, $r_s = 0.78$, $\tau = 0.60$); see Figure~\ref{fig:CatA-HC-rels}.